 Now, begin by repeating the phrase, “I forgive myself for not understanding.”
-Put a sincere wish for forgiveness for yourself in your heart and stay with that intention.
+Put a sincere wish for forgiveness for yourself in your heart, and stay with that feeling.
 Gently smile as you do this- just put a little Buddha smile on your face.
 This will keep your mind light.

 Sincerely wish forgiveness for yourself.
-This intention to forgive yourself is your object of meditation.
-In the phrase, ‘not understanding’ means that in the past you acted negatively to yourself or someone else.
+This feeling of forgiveness is your object of meditation.
+The phrase, ‘not understanding’ means that in the past you acted negatively to yourself or someone else.
 Maybe you got angry, or someone else caused you pain, and they didn’t understand either.
 You reacted, and then afterward, you felt sorry.
 We have all acted without understanding.
 This has created guilt and remorse in our lives.